damaclab/damaclab/README.md

 Hi 👋, I am Kartick Chandra Mondal and This is DAMAC Laboratory.
 This is a virtual laboratory where you can find different working areas and project involvement by the members of this laboratory.
 Phd scholars, research interns, master students, undergraduate students working or worked in different problems and project are the member of this group.

-Data Archieve, Mining and Analysis in Cloud (as the name of the laboratory stands for) is the main working and research domain followed by the members of this laboratory.
+Data Archiving, Mining and Analysis in Cloud (as the name of the laboratory stands for) is the main working and research domain followed by the members of this laboratory.
 Special application areas for research by the members include biology, bioinformatics, biodiversity, ecology and ecosystem, financial and actuarial field.

 Currently, we are actievely working in different projects on biodiversity, cloud mining, storage systems.
 We are very much open to work in any field of application where data analysis is the main research goal.
 We are always open and looking for national and international collaborations on our domain of research and interest.